python/cpython/Doc/howto/doanddont.rst

 line.
 The :func:`reduce` adds up all the numbers, and the rest is just some pre- and postprocessing.

-On the same note, note that :func:`float`, :func:`int` and :func:`long` all accept arguments of type string, and so are suited to parsing --- assuming you are ready to deal with the :exc:`ValueError` they raise.
+On the same note, note that :func:`float` and :func:`int` accept arguments of type string, and so are suited to parsing --- assuming you are ready to deal with the :exc:`ValueError` they raise.

 Using Backslash to Continue Statements